 We are exposed to interest rate risks primarily through borrowing under our credit facility.
 Interest on our borrowings is based upon variable rates.
-We did not utilize the credit facility during fiscal 2013, 2012 or 2011.
+We did not utilize the credit facility during fiscal 2014, 2013 or 2012.
+The interest expense recognized in our statement of income represents unused fees associated with the credit facility.
+Interest expense is offset by interest income from short-term investments with maturities of twelve months or less from the date of purchase.